Interlock (engineering): Trapped-key interlocking

-For example, to prevent access to the inside of an electric kiln, a trapped key system may be used to interlock a disconnecting switch and the kiln door.
+Another example is an electric kiln.
+To prevent access to the inside of an electric kiln, a trapped key system may be used to interlock a disconnecting switch and the kiln door.
 While the switch is turned on, the key is held by the interlock attached to the disconnecting switch.
 To open the kiln door, the switch is first opened, which releases the key.
 The key can then be used to unlock the kiln door.
 While the key is removed from the switch interlock, a plunger from the interlock mechanically prevents the switch from closing.
 Power cannot be re-applied to the kiln until the kiln door is locked, releasing the key, and the key is then returned to the disconnecting switch interlock.
 A similar two-part interlock system can be used anywhere it is necessary to ensure the energy supply to a machine is interrupted before the machine is entered for adjustment or maintenance.